Paradoxurus

-Paradoxurus is a genus of three palm civets within the viverrid family that was denominated and first described by Frédéric Cuvier in 1822.
+Paradoxurus is a genus of five palm civets within the viverrid family that was denominated and first described by Frédéric Cuvier in 1822.

 The Paradoxurus species have a broad head, a narrow muzzle with a large rhinarium that is deeply sulcate in the middle.
 Their large ears are rounded at the tip.
 The tail is nearly as long as the head and body.

-The three species are the Asian palm civet, the Golden palm civet, and the Brown palm civet.